Ecological Footprint and Biocapacity Accounting - What It Does

 For more results:

-Due to data constraints in UN statistics, the National Footprint Accounts only include carbon dioxide emissions in the waste equation.
+Due to data constraints in UN statistics, the National Footprint and Biocapacity Accounts only include carbon dioxide emissions in the waste equation.
 But in local assessments with more complete data sets, other waste streams have been included such as nitrogen pollution.

 A global hectare is a biologically productive hectare with world average productivity.